15 Ways to Eat Great Food for Less Money

 Meat, spices, legumes, and much more are all cheaper if you buy in bulk.
 If you have freezer or cabinet space make use of it!
 Check with your local butcher to see if you can buy humanely raised meat in bulk (half a cow, half a pig, etc) and then compare it to the grocery store prices and you’ll see how much you’ll save.
 Check out the bulk section at your grocery store to see what’s available and plan to stock up there seasonally.

-7. Look for recipes that give that give the $ amount per serving
+7. Look for recipes that give the $ amount per serving

 Many great food blogs are now giving the price per serving.
 Budget Bytes does a great job of this.